hwasugi/PLSL_Interpreter/README.md

 # PLSL_Interpreter

-Parses a text file that uses Pascal-Like Simple Language.
+Uses C++ to parse a text file in Pascal-Like Simple Language, interprets and outputs the results.